raquo/Laminar/website/docs/documentation.md

 When you create a Laminar element, the underlying real JS DOM element (`.ref`) is created at the same time.
 However, it is initially detached from the DOM.
 That is, it does not appear in the document that the user sees.
 Such an element is _unmounted_.

-For the user to see this element we need to _mount_ it into the DOM by either adding it as a Modifier to another element that is (or at some point will become) _mounted_, or if we're dealing with the top element in our application's hierarchy, we ask Laminar to _render_ it into some container `dom.Element` that already exists on the page.
+For the user to see this element we need to _mount_ it into the DOM by either adding it as a Modifier to another element that already is (or at some point will become) _mounted_, or if we're dealing with the top element in our application's hierarchy, we ask Laminar to _render_ it into some container `dom.Element` that already exists on the page.
 Said container must not be managed by Laminar.

 ```scala
 val appContainer: dom.Element = dom.document.querySelector("#appContainer")